YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 It is also worth trusting when the clinic does not pretend every patient can have the same result.
 Different hair types, donor areas, ages, medications, loss patterns, and expectations produce different plans.

-I would be more cautious when the clinic shows only perfect lighting, hides the donor area, avoids direct answers, guarantees high graft numbers, pressures you to book quickly, or treats your case like a package instead of a medical plan.
+Be more cautious when the clinic shows only perfect lighting, hides the donor area, avoids direct answers, guarantees high graft numbers, pressures you to book quickly, or treats your case like a package instead of a medical plan.

 A photograph can begin your research, but it should never finish it.
 The final decision should come from medical assessment, realistic planning, and trust in the person who will be responsible for your result long after the photo is taken.